kuco23/integer-pairing/README.md

 message = 0
 encoded = szudzik.pair(message, salt)
 ```
-Also public-key cryptography can often only deal with integers, so messages have to be encoded
+Also, public-key cryptography can often only deal with integers, so messages have to be encoded
 accordingly.
 You can easily acomplish this with bundling.
 ```python
 txt2int = lambda m: bundle.pair(*map(ord, m))